gregwebs/StateTree/README.md

 ## StateTree

-StateTree is a simplification of the statechart concept applied to UI state.
+StateTree is a simplification of the statechart concept.
 Our statechart is modeled as a tree (hierarchy) with multiple active branches (concurrency).
 There are no library features for the broadcast communication aspect of statecharts.

 StateTree was developed for managing the state of a typical client-side UI where the user is able to navigate around the entire UI.
-There are few illegal state transitions, so this library currently has no way to restrict state transitions other than to make some states private.
+There are few illegal state transitions in such a scenario, so this library provides no tools to restrict state transitions, although you can achieve this to a certain extent by making states private.

 As a result, StateTree is smaller and simpler than any other statechart library I have found.
 You may find its features to be lacking.